 See how the BQ25504 and other TI products combine to create a unique Chemical/Gas Sensor SOLUTION

-The bq25504 is the first of a new family of intelligent integrated energy harvesting Nano-Power management solutions that are well suited for meeting the special needs of ultra low power applications.
-The product is specifically designed to efficiently acquire and manage the microwatts (µW) to miliwatts (mW) of power generated from a variety of DC sources like photovoltaic (solar) or thermal electric generators.
-The bq25504 is the first device of its kind to implement a highly efficient boost converter/charger targeted toward products and systems, such as wireless sensor networks (WSN) which have stringent power and operational demands.
-The design of the bq25504 starts with a DCDC boost converter/charger that requires only microwatts of power to begin operating.
+The bq25504 device is the first of a new family of intelligent integrated energy harvesting nano-power management solutions that are well suited for meeting the special needs of ultra low power applications.
+The device is specifically designed to efficiently acquire and manage the microwatts (µW) to miliwatts (mW) of power generated from a variety of DC sources like photovoltaic (solar) or thermal electric generators.
+The bq25504 is the first device of its kind to implement a highly efficient boost converter/charger targeted toward products and systems, such as wireless sensor networks (WSNs) which have stringent power and operational demands.
+The design of the bq25504 starts with a DC-DC boost converter/charger that requires only microwatts of power to begin operating.

 The bq25504 was designed with the flexibility to support a variety of energy storage elements.
 The availability of the sources from which harvesters extract their energy can often be sporadic or time-varying.
-Systems will typically need some type of energy storage element, such as a re-chargeable battery, super capacitor, or conventional capacitor.
-The storage element will make certain constant power is available when needed for the systems.
-The storage element also allows the system to handle any peak currents that can not directly come from the input source.
+Systems will typically need some type of energy storage element, such as a rechargeable battery, super capacitor, or conventional capacitor.
+The storage element ensures that constant power is available when needed for the systems.
+The storage element also allows the system to handle any peak currents that cannot directly come from the input source.

-To further assist users in the strict management of their energy budgets, the bq25504 toggles the battery good flag to signal an attached microprocessor when the voltage on an energy storage battery or capacitor has dropped below a pre-set critical level.
-This should trigger the shedding of load currents to prevent the system from entering an undervoltage condition.
-The OV, UV and battery good thresholds are programmed independently.
+To further assist users in the strict management of their energy budgets, the bq25504 toggles the battery good flag to signal an attached microprocessor when the voltage on an energy storage battery or capacitor has dropped below a preset critical level.
+This warning should trigger the shedding of load currents to prevent the system from entering an undervoltage condition.
+The OV, UV, and battery good thresholds are programmed independently.